mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 }
 ```

 So there you go.
-In about 25 lines of code, we have defined a pretty useful set of types already.
+In about 25 lines of code, we have modeled the domain and defined a pretty useful set of types that can guide the implementation.

 Of course, there is no behavior directly associated with these types because this is a functional model, not an object-oriented model.
 To document the actions that can be taken, we instead define types that represent functions.